leaflabs/www.leaflabs.com/pages/services.md

 LeafLabs provides contract engineering and consulting services to businesses, startups, academic groups, and institutions.
-We span a "full stack" of digital electronics prototyping; our prefered approach is to integrate proven and familar open source hardware components, firmware, and host software (much of our own design) to deliver both small batch instrumentation and production-ready prototypes at lower cost.
+We span a "full stack" of digital electronics prototyping; our preferred approach is to integrate proven and familar open source hardware components, firmware, and host software (much of our own design) to deliver both small batch instrumentation and production-ready prototypes at lower cost.